tiagotschmidt/NAD_ML_models/eppnad_notes/eppnad Planning.md

-# Project Evolution: From a Graduation Work to Published Library
+# Project Evolution: From Graduation Work to Published Library

-This document outlines the roadmap for extending the project.
+This document outlines the revised roadmap for extending the project.
 The primary goals are to extend the research paper for journal submission and to refactor the associated Python framework into a high-quality, reusable library.

 ---